BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 > Using `cmd` in **administrator** mode allows a lot of control over your system.
-> Only execute commands here when you are certain what they will do {.is-warning}
+> Only execute commands here when you are certain about what they will do.
+{.is-warning}